Really Don't Like U

 "Really Don't Like U" (stylised in sentence case) is a song by Swedish singer-songwriter Tove Lo featuring Australian singer Kylie Minogue.
 It was released on 6 September 2019, as the fourth single from Lo's fourth studio album Sunshine Kitty (2019).
 The song was written by Lo, Caroline Ailin and its producer Ian Kirkpatrick.
-"Really Don't Like U" is an electropop, ambient pop, synth-pop, disco and electro song, with its lyrics discussing feelings of betrayal and dislike towards the new lover of an ex.
+"Really Don't Like U" is an electropop, synth-pop, disco and electro song, with its lyrics discussing feelings of betrayal and dislike towards the new lover of an ex.

-Background and composition
+Background and recording

 "Really Don't Like U" was written by Lo, Caroline Ailin and its producer Ian Kirkpatrick.
 Lo explained how the song came to fruition, stating that she met Minogue in Hong Kong at an AmfAR event and expressed interest to collaborate on a track.
 Lo then pitched the song to Minogue, who decided to feature.
 "Really Don't Like U" was then announced in August 2019, as part of the track list of her fourth upcoming album, Sunshine Kitty.
 In a press release for the single, Minogue commented that their collaboration "seemingly came out of nowhere" but was the "perfect moment".
 Lo also stated:

 The track was recorded at Zenseven Studios in Tarzana, California, USA, MXM Studios in Los Angeles, USA and SARM Studios in London, UK.

+Composition

 The song runs for three minutes and 45 seconds.
-Music critics have described "Really Don't Like U" as a blend of various subgenres of electronic music, including electropop, ambient pop, synth-pop, disco, electro, eurodance, and R&B. The "slinky" production is based on a skittering, minimal electronic beat, while the duo sing together on the chorus: "I know I’ve got no right to / I know I’ve got no right to / Really, I just don’t like you".
+Music critics have described "Really Don't Like U" as a blend of synth-pop, disco, electro, eurodance, and R&B. The "slinky" production is based on a skittering, minimal electronic beat, while the duo sing together on the chorus: "I know I’ve got no right to / I know I’ve got no right to / Really, I just don’t like you".

 Lyrically, the song discusses the feelings of seeing an ex with another girl at a party.
+Critics found Lo's premise unpleasant, moody, enraged, and disparaged.
+They identified the theme as jealousy, heartbreak, and partying.

-Release and artwork
+Release and reception

-"Really Don't Like U" was released as the fourth single from Lo's upcoming fourth studio album, Sunshine Kitty, by Republic Records on 6 September 2019.
-The cover art depicts a hand holding glittered handcuffs on a pink silk background, and features a love heart shape containing the singers' logos and various icons.
+"Really Don't Like U" was announced in August 2019 as part of the tracklist of Lo's fourth studio album, Sunshine Kitty.
+The track was digitally released as the album's fourth single on 6 September 2019.
+The single peaked at number 37 on the New Zealand Hot Singles, and number 74 on the UK Singles Downloads Chart during the week of 13 September 2019.

-Critical reception

 The song has received critical acclaim from music critics.
-Mike Wass of Idolator said that "Really Don't Like U" is a "shimmery electro-pop bop", praising the song for discussing "a very relatable theme".
-Emily Zemler of Rolling Stone described the song as an "ambient pop number".
-She commented that "the pair's airy vocals meld together over the chorus".
-An editor from Out called the collaboration "pop excellence", stating that the song "deconstructs girl-on-girl hate while still acknowledging that just because we know a behavior is wrong doesn’t mean we can stop doing it."
+Emily Zemler of Rolling Stone commented that "the pair's airy vocals meld together over the chorus", while an editor from Out called the collaboration "pop excellence", stating that the song "deconstructs girl-on-girl hate while still acknowledging that just because we know a behavior is wrong doesn’t mean we can stop doing it."
 Shaad D'Souza of The Fader called the song "a typically sly, chaotic track from the Swedish pop musician".